 by TeachThought Staff

 In the age of blogging and social media, is there still room for books?
-Hopefully.
+Of course there is!

 1. Teaching What Matters Most by Richard W. Strong, Harvey F. Silver, Matthew J. Perini

 This short book offers 4 standards for prioritizing in your classroom: Rigor, Thought, Diversity, and Authenticity.
 It defines each, and offers a helpful rubrics to begin measuring how each standard does or does not function in your classroom.